Phina Oruche: Identity Crisis

 Her one-woman Identity Crisis, based on her own life story, received its debut at the Edinburgh Festival Fringe in 2016, subsequently playing in 2017 at the International Slavery Museum in Liverpool, before its first London run at the Kennington Ovalhouse.

 Identity Crisis finished its run in Soho Playhouse NYC.

 Other professional activities

 Oruche hosted Merseyside Black History Month Achievers Awards at St George's, Hall Liverpool, and a MOBO music panel, featuring local artists Eddie Amoo of The Real Thing, and Kof.

-A published writer, her children’s book series “Jacopo Jacopo Football Star” and “Jacopo Jacopo on Lockdown” about a 10-year-old mixed heritage boy from Liverpool and his quest to become a premier league football player, are both on Amazon both published in 2020 during the COVID-19 lockdown.
+A published writer, her children's book series “Jacopo Jacopo Football Star” and “Jacopo Jacopo on Lockdown” about a 10-year-old mixed heritage boy from Liverpool and his quest to become a premier league football player, are both on Amazon both published in 2020 during the COVID-19 lockdown.
 Oruche had a weekly column in the Liverpool Echo.
 Her autobiography Liberating Character was published in April 2012.

 She also has a film company called Ibo Girl Productions, for which she directs, edits and produces digital shorts and videos.

-Personal life

-Oruche was married in August 2007, and she and her husband have one child.

-Oruche ran the 2007 and 2006 London Marathons, raising £35,000 for the Anthony Nolan Trust.